 - 1 cup semi-sweet or bittersweet chocolate chips

 - Flaky sea salt (I use Maldon)

-Bake until edges are golden brown and firm but the center is still soft, anywhere from 7-11 minutes.
+- Bake until edges are golden brown and firm but the center is still soft, about 7-11 minutes.
 The cookies will be puffy when they first come out of the oven but will "collapse" as they cool.
-Let cool on the baking sheet for 10 minutes before transferring to a wire rack.
+Sprinkle immediately with flaky sea salt.

 - Let the cookies sit on the baking sheet for 10 minutes before transferring to a wire rack.
 Cool and enjoy.